mist64/cbmbus_doc/3 Commodore DOS.md

 Channels 0 to 14 need to be associated with names.
 Names are used to create channels for reading or writing a file, reading the directory listing and reading/writing sectors directly.
 Empty names are illegal.

-Channels 0 and 1 are special.
-They both force XXX
+XXX Channels 0 and 1 are special.
+Channel 0 forces the type of `PRG` and the access mode

 ### Files